 J. A. Ulio (signed)

 Cabanatuan was actually three camps.
 Camp 1 was where most of the men who captured on Bataan and took part in the death march were held.
 Camp 2 did not have an adequate water supply and was closed.
 It later reopened and housed Naval POWs.
 Camp 3 was where most of those men captured when Corregidor surrendered were taken.
 The camp was later consolidated into Cabanatuan #1.

 Once in the camp, the POWs were allowed to run the camp.
 The Japanese only entered if they had an issue they wanted to deal with.
 To prevent escapes, the POWs set up a detail that patrolled the fence of the camp.
 The reason this was done was that those who did escape and were caught were tortured before being executed, while the other POWs were made to watch.
 It is believed that no POW successfully escaped from the camp.

-Clifford was sent out to a temporary detail at Lipa, Batangas.
+Clifford was sent out to a temporary detail at Lipa, Batangas on January 4th.
 The POWs left the camp at 3:00 A.M. and walked ten kilometers to the train station.
 They were put into two boxcars and took an eight-hour ride to Manila.
 There, they changed trains and finally arrived at Lipa.

 The POWs on the detail worked at constructing a northeast to the southwest runway in what had been a coconut grove.
 The workday for the POWs was from 8:00 A.M. until Noon, and then from 1:00 P.M. until 5:00 P.M.
 Before they could start construction of the airfield, they had to cut down the trees – which in many cases were three feet across – and remove the stumps and roots with picks and shovels.
 When they started constructing the runway, the POWs were expected to place rebar before the concrete for the runway was poured.
 Instead of laying it across the strip, the POWs lay the rebar length-wise in the same direction that the runway ran.